jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 <!-- Comm.
 Though, in the Commentary before, Bhaskara gave expression to the fact that Time is eternal with no beginning and no end, herein he mentions the point of Time when creation commenced.
 So, at the back of his mind, the concept of Time arose only at the beginning of creation, whereas before creation, as well as after deluge there was and would be neither the concept of Time nor space.
 In other words, both space and Time are manifest only after creation, and get extinguished after deluge. -->

-### Verses 16, 17 and 18

-The unit of Time named Tatpara is 1/30th of what is known as Nimesa or the time taken during the fall of an eyelid.
+<sup>16-18</sup> The unit of Time named Tatpara is 1/30th of what is known as Nimesa or the time taken during the fall of an eyelid.

 One-hundredth of a Tatpara is known as a Trti ie the time taken to pierce a lotus-leaf with the finest needle.